eodash/eodash-docs/index.md

 hero:
   name: "eodash"
   text: "Earth Observation Visualization Ecosystem"
   tagline: to be reworked!!
-Publish and integrate EO data in a dashboard application through this flexible and customizable ecosystem
+Publish and integrate EO data in a dashboard application through this flexible and customizable ecosystem.
+Ideas: EODash is an open-source tool for exploring and visualizing Earth Observation data through interactive dashboards and stories.
   image:
     src: /eodash_logo.png
     alt: eodash logo